iggy-rs/iggy-python-client/README.md

 ## License

-iggy is distributed under the Apache 2.0 License.
+Apache iggy is distributed under the Apache 2.0 License.
 See [LICENSE](LICENSE) for terms and conditions.

 ## Contact Information